andreiAlvarez/Katas-codewars-two/README.md

 0 will be 0
 etc...
 For example Joe will have a weight of 254, instead of 286 using normal ascii values.

+// kata 12

+There is enough money available on ATM in nominal value 10, 20, 50, 100, 200 and 500 dollars.

+You are given money in nominal value of n with 1<=n<=1500.

+Try to find minimal number of notes that must be used to repay in dollars, or output -1 if it is impossible.

+Good Luck!!!